jxnl/blog/docs/writing/posts/lgtmk.md

 !!! tip "Intuition: Can we catch the right answer?"

-    Recall is just figuring out whether or not the net that we cast can actually in fact catch everything.
+    Recall is just figuring out whether or not the net that we cast can actually catch everything.

     Imagine throwing a net.
-Your goal is to catch fish and only thing we care about is if we catch all the fish.s If we accidentally catch a dolphin or a sea turtle, we simply do not care.
+Your goal is to catch fish, and the only thing we care about is if we catch all the fish.
+If we accidentally catch a dolphin or a sea turtle, we simply do not care.

-    In a medical context, if I said that every single person on the planet had cancer, I would have very very high recall.
+    In a medical context, if I said that every single person on the planet had cancer, I would have very high recall.
 If the actual application of this prediction was to then send them to the hospital, we would not have enough capacity to actually treat every single person.
 This is why we often have to make trade-offs between how many things we catch and how precise we are in our predictions.

 ### Mean Average Precision (MAP) @ K